Family Portrait - Lagoon near the Hilton Hawaiian Village, Honolulu, Oahu, Hawaii

 - Wear clothes that hide tan lines.

-- Do not use lotion on faces prior to the session, windblown hair will stick to sticky cheeks.
+- Do not use lotion on faces before the session; windblown hair will stick to sticky cheeks.

-- Try not to get sunburned prior to the picture day.
+- Try not to get sunburned before the picture day.

-- Use nail polish colors on fingernails and toenails in colors you do not mind being seen in pictures.
+- Use nail polish colors on fingernails and toenails in colors you do not mind seeing in pictures.

 - Wear clothes that fit!
-Ill fitting clothing can allow undergarments to show as well as make the wearer not feel their best.
+Ill-fitting clothing can allow undergarments to show and make the wearer not feel their best.

 - Don't get stressed out.
 Remember to have some fun and go with the flow.

-With so many awesome outfit choices, it can be hard to know what to go with, but the ultimate decision in outfit choice should coordinate with the type of portrait is most important to you.
-Making sure everyone is comfortable with what they are wearing and the fit will put them at ease and make the experience much more fun.
+With so many excellent outfit choices, it can be hard to know what to do, but the ultimate decision in outfit choice should coordinate with the type of portrait most vital to you.
+Making sure everyone is comfortable with what they are wearing, and the fit will put them at ease and make the experience much more fun.